-Second Narrows East 2023 (deferred) Cargo (per metric tonne) \$0.13
+Second Narrows East Terminals (SNE)

+Cargo (per metric tonne) \$0.13

-For all SNE Terminals, the implementation date for commencing collection of the 37% of costs related to the North Shore Trade Area allocated to SNE Terminals is deferred until January 1, 2024, resulting in a 29-year amortization period for this component of their GIF2 Fees only, rather than 30 years.
+For SNE, the implementation date for commencing collection of the fee was deferred until January 1, 2024.
+This deferral will result in a 29-year amortization period for this component of their GIF2 Fees only, rather than 30 years.